 Here is the triangular case for the first level of complexity .

-The corresponding functions inv3, inv4, and inv6 invert each of the segments forming the tiling.
+The corresponding function invert, with an extra argument with possible values 3, 4 or 5, inverts each of the segments forming the tiling.
 For instance, here is the pattern for the triangular case.

 Although the interiors of triangles are not preserved by inversion, they are filled to show the interference patterns they produce.
 The idea is shown in the next figure; to avoid clutter, only the first four members of are drawn.
 Lines join the vertices of the triangles to their inversions.

 Although the triangles do not overlap, the interiors of their inverses do.
 In fact, the inversion of the central triangle contains the interiors of all the rest.
 The next level of complexity renders the following pattern.